The mortgage interest deduction seems simple enough. The Code provides a deduction for mortgage interest that is paid during the year.

 For the other residence, the taxpayer should document the 14 days of personal use.
 There is no set method for doing this, but travel records and/or a contemporaneous log might suffice.

 While the amount of the interest deduction was recently limited by the Tax Cuts and Jobs Act, the deduction remains one of the largest itemized deductions for many taxpayers.
-An experienced tax attorney can help navigate these rules.
+An experienced real estate tax attorney can help navigate these rules.